Technology Tales

 10th January 2009

 There is a reason why things have got a little quieter on this blog: my main inspiration for many posts that make their way on here, Ubuntu, is just working away without much complaint.
-I have to say that BBC iPlayer isn’t working so well for me at the moment so I need to take a look at my setup.
+Since BBC iPlayer isn't working so well for me at the moment, I need to have a look at my setup.
 Otherwise, everything is continuing quietly.
-In some respects, that’s no bad thing and allows me to spend my time doing other things like engaging in hill walking, photography and other such things.
-I suppose that the calm is also a reflection of the fact that Ubuntu has matured but there is a sense that some changes may be on the horizon.
-For one thing, there are the opinions of a certain Mark Shuttleworth but the competition is progressing too.
+In some respects, that's no bad thing and allows me to spend my time doing other things like engaging in hill walking, photography and other such things.
+While I suppose that the calm is also a reflection of the fact that Ubuntu has matured, there is a sense that some changes may be on the horizon.
+For one thing, there are the opinions of a certain Mark Shuttleworth, though the competition is progressing too.

-That latter point brings me to Linux Format’s recently published verdict that Fedora has overtaken Ubuntu.
-I do have a machine with Fedora on there and it performs what I ask of it without any trouble.
-However, I have never been on it trying all of the sorts of things that I ask of Ubuntu so my impressions are not in-depth ones.
-Going deeper into the subject mightn’t be such a bad use of a few hours.
+That latter point brings me to Linux Format's recently published verdict that Fedora has overtaken Ubuntu.
+I do have a machine with Fedora that performs what I ask of it without any trouble.
+However, I have never been on it trying all the sorts of things that I ask of Ubuntu, so my impressions are not in-depth ones.
+Going deeper into the subject mightn't be such a bad use of a few hours.
 What I am not planning to do is convert my main Ubuntu machine to Fedora.
-I moved from Windows because of constant upheavals and I have no intention to bring those upon me without good reason and that’s just not there at the moment.
+I moved from Windows because of constant upheavals and I have no intention to bring those upon me without good reason, something that's just not there at the moment.

-If I ever get to doing a full system rebuild with a new CPU, memory and motherboard (I am not so sure about graphics since I am no gamer), the idea of moving into the world of 64-bit computing comes about.
-The maximum amount of memory usable by 32-bit software is 4 GB so 64-bit is a must if I decide to go beyond this limit.
-That all sounds very fine but for the possibility of problems arising with support for legacy hardware.
+If I ever get to do a full system rebuild with a new CPU, memory and motherboard (I am not so sure about graphics since I am no gamer), the idea of moving into the world of 64-bit computing comes about.
+Since the maximum amount of memory usable by 32-bit software is 4 GB, 64-bit software is a must if I decide to go beyond this limit.
+That all sounds very fine, aside from the possibility of problems arising with support for legacy hardware.
 It sounds like another bridge to be assessed before its crossing, even if two upheavals can be made into one.

-Aside from system breakages, the sort of hardware and software changes over which I have been musing here are optional and can be done in my own time.
-That’s probably just as for a very good reason that I have mentioned earlier.
-Being careful with money becomes more important at times like these and it’s good that free software not only offers freedom of choice and usage but also a way to leave the closed commercial software acquisition treadmill with all of its cost implications, leaving money for much more important things.
+Besides system breakages, the sort of hardware and software changes over which I have been musing here are optional and can be done in my own time.
+That's probably just as well in a downturn like we are experiencing now.
+Being careful with money becomes more important at times like these, which means that it's fortunate that free software not only offers freedom of choice and usage but also a way to leave the closed commercial software acquisition treadmill with all of its cost implications, leaving money for much more important things.